 Registering for a Canoe/Kayak Trip

-Paddling trips are listed in AMC Outdoors, the Chapter’s triennial schedule, and the on-line trip schedule webpage.
-Participants may register for AMC NY-NoJ Paddling activities online.
-Simply click on the “Click here to register at the end of the trip/class description and answer the questions on the form.
+Paddling trips are listed in the on-line trip activities database.
+To register simply click on the “REGISTER NOW” button and answer the questions on the form.
 Registration usually closes about a week before the trip although instructional classes often require registration farther in advance.
 Many classes and some trips limit the number of participants and often fill quickly so it is important that you register early.

 See the Trip and Paddler Ratings section for more details on trip ratings.
 Also, trip leaders have final responsibility for deciding if the trip is appropriate for the registrant.

 Minor Children on Trips